SageRalph/RESTeasy/README.md

 You can add your resource's fields as normal form inputs.
 RESTeasy does not require any use of classes or ids to identify most fields.

 #### Custom parsing
-RESTeasy uses custom form parsing which works a little diffrently from normal form serialization.
+RESTeasy uses custom form parsing which works a little differently from normal form serialization.
 Here are the important differences:

-- You can specify sub-properties by putting `.`s in an input's name attribute.
+- You can specify sub-properties by putting `.`s in an input's name attribute *(this also works for tableFields)*.
 e.g.
 `<input type="text" name="company.address.postcode" value="ABC123">`
 Produces:
 `{ company: { address: { postcode: "ABC123" } } }`

 - Checkbox values will always appear in output.
-i.e. an unchecked checkbox will have the value false rather than being ommited from the item.
+i.e. an unchecked checkbox will have the value false rather than being omitted from the item.
 e.g.
 `<input type="checkbox" name="mybool">`
 Produces: